Where to stay in Seoul after a long day of traveling and sightseeing.

 Even though Seoul has a world-class public transportation system, it can still take up to 45 minutes to go from neighborhoods like Insadong in the North, to the glamorous districts like Gangnam in the South.

-It can get confusing, and a little bit of help won’t go a miss.
-Well, help is on your way if you read on as I’ve made a little neighborhood guide.
+It can get confusing, and a little help won’t go a miss.

-I’ve included some of Seoul’s best hotels, Air BnB’s and hostels to stay in around Seoul’s most popular neighborhoods.
-This guide will give you some ideas where you might want to go, places to stay; essentially giving you some peace of mind.
+I’ve included some of Seoul’s best hotels, Air BnBs and hostels to stay in Seoul’s most popular neighborhoods.
+This guide will give you some ideas about where to go, places to stay; giving you that peace of mind.

 - Where to stay in Seoul after a long day of traveling and sightseeing.